libormezl/AnotherCleanArchitectureTemplate/README.md

 # AnotherCleanArchitectureTemplate

+**!!
+The project run may not be working, but the solution structure is correct. !!**

 Base solution template for Clean Architecture.
 Project dependencies are illustrated in the image below.
 ![alt text](Docs/Images/project-dependencies.png)

 # Domain project
 - This project contains the domain layer of the application, which includes domain entities, custom domain exceptions, and custom types.